1991 Summer Universiade: Legacy

 Despite the initial high hopes that the Games would foster regeneration in the city, heavy financial losses continue to burden the Games' legacy.
 Whilst the event cost a reported £10 million to host at the time, with building costs predicted to reach only £25 million, by the opening ceremony construction had already cost £174 million.
 Loans taken out to build the three main arenas - Don Valley Stadium, Ponds Forge International Sports Centre and Sheffield Arena - have been refinanced four times in the years since, with the final cost coming to £658 million when it is paid off in 2024.

+The World Student Games, documented by one of the on site volunteers, Linda Stewart Pitts (Mother of writer and photographer Johny Pitts) appeared as a zine published by Café Royal Books in 2025.

 The Don Valley Stadium was used in later years for a variety of events, including rugby league, American football and as Rotherham United's home ground during the construction of New York Stadium.
 It was demolished due to budget cuts in 2013.

 The Sheffield Arena constructed for the games became the home of the Sheffield Steelers Ice hockey team in 1991, in an attempt to find a long term use for the venue.
 Games continue to be played by the team.

 The 1991 Summer Universiade remains the only time that the Games have taken place in the United Kingdom.